timob/jnigi/README.md

 A package to access Java from Golang code.
 Can be used from a Golang executable or shared library.
 This allows for Golang to initiate the JVM or Java to start a Golang runtime respectively.

+## Slack
+For discussing JNIGI development and using Java with Go in general https://gophers.slack.com/messages/gojava

 ## Compile
 The `CGO_CFLAGS` needs to be set to add the JNI C header files.
 The `compilevars.sh` script will do this.